zeitgeistpm/documentation/docs/roadmap.md

 ## Where are we now?

-Currently Zeitgeist is in pre-alpha with its [Battery Park](./battery-park) testnet.
+Currently Zeitgeist is in beta with its [Battery Station](./battery-station) testnet.

 ## Where are we going?